ManuIluro22/eye-tracker/README.md

+NOTE: This is a continuation of https://github.com/YssfDevOps/eye-tracker-vocacions, improving on it and making it usable

 # Eye Tracker for Academic Vocations

 A real-time eye-tracking application to analyze implicit career interests of high-school students.
 By comparing where students actually look (gaze trajectory) with their explicit choices, this tool delivers richer vocational guidance.